 - It’s interactive: Your student will get outside on a weekly basis to take notes or draw specific observations in the sky.

 - From the comfort of home: All the required activities can be done online or in your own backyard.

-- Christian emphasis: The subject of astronomy is studies through a Christian worldview.
+- Christian emphasis: The subject of astronomy is studied through a Christian worldview.